TMShader/head_to_tellraw_web/README.md

-# Head to 1.16+ Tellraw
+# Head to 1.15+ Tellraw
-Make your head visible in the chat on your map!
+Make your head appear in the minecraft chat!

 Simply put your name in the application and put the command you got into a command block and run it!